coco-base/cocokits/apps/angular-kits-doc/stories/ui-components/accordion/accordion/description.md

 - **Custom Icon Template:**
 Allow developers to define a custom template for the expand/collapse icon, supporting branding or UI consistency.

-- **Lazy Loading:**
-Load panel content only when expanded for better performance, and destroy it again when collapsed to free resources.

 - **Expansion Mode:**
 Support both single and multiple expanded panels simultaneously, configurable via input.